 - Major changes in the temperature

-Indicators of impeding precipitation:
+Indicators of impending precipitation:

 - Distant objects seem to stand above the horizon